-'Most of us have difficulty remembering a list of information with more than 5 items.'
+'Most of us find it difficult to remember a list of information of more than 5 items.'

 In many cases, just writing down our thoughts or creating a list of things to do, allows our minds to focus on other things which, in turn, make our lives less stressful.
 Using a checklist is an excellent way to make our lives simpler and more productive.”